ltaulell/PyChartAccounting/SGE_accounting_file_format.rst

 Description du contenu
 ======================

-Headers: 4 lines of commentaries, with version (no change between 6.2u5 and 8.1.9)
+Headers: 4 lines of commentaries, with version (no change, except version, between 6.2u5 and 8.1.9)

 One line per job, 45 columns (0 to 44), with fields divided by ':', described as follow: